SeiryuZ/HemeWeb/proposal/README.md

 become more open because reproduction of simulation is non-trivial.
-As iterated on the previous section, HemeLB project have taken the steps to address reproducibility of the simulation by manually recording all the configurationns, tools version, input files, parameters and result of the simulation.
-Anyone theoritically could request these documentation and reproduce the result with the appropriate computing resource.
+As iterated on the previous section, HemeLB project have taken the steps to address reproducibility of the simulation by manually recording all the configurations, tools version, input files, parameters and result of the simulation.
+Anyone theoretically could request these documentation and reproduce the result with the appropriate computing resource.
 However, research facility that will prioritize more important research inherently will limit people that want to reproduce the computation